MattHartfield/FacSexCoalescentR/README.md

 Output is very similar to that produced by the simulation program MS, to allow compatibility between the two.
 The following files are produced:
 - "Seed.out" containing the random seed used at the start of the simulation
 - "Trees.out" with NEWICK printout of the trees produced for each repetition of the simulation
-- â"CoalTimes.dat", a table listing the occurrence of the n-1 coalescent times for each repetition of the simulation (for n the number of samples present)
+- "CoalTimes.dat", a table listing the occurrence of the n-1 coalescent times for each repetition of the simulation (for n the number of samples present)
 - A folder "Mutations", where each file lists the mutation spectrum of the population.
 Each row represents an individual mutation, with position between 0 and 1 (column 1), followed by whether it is absent (0) or present (1) in each of the n samples.

 Information is also piped to STDOUT at the end of the simulation, so it is wise to redirect this to another file during execution.